septract/starling-tool/tour.md

 `bench.py` (requires Python 2.7).
 This calls Starling and GRASShopper several times, using Starling's built-in profiling support (and Python's statement timing support for GRASShopper).

+### Known issue: Working set metric is 0 on some operating systems

+On some operating systems (such as FreeBSD, as used in the AEC VM), Starling (and `bench.py`) will report a working set usage of `0`.
+An alternative metric that works on FreeBSD is to run `command time -l ./starling.sh path/to/example` and compare the results for 'maximum resident set size'.

 ### Examples used in benchmarks